We want young people to have a say on issues in their local community and concerns, which affect them.

 - Cleveland Police Cadets, which is run by Safer Communities on behalf of Cleveland Police

-- Cleveland Youth Commission on Police and Crime
+- The Youth Commission on Police and Crime

 Cleveland Police Cadets

-Cleveland Police Cadets provides personal and social development programme for young people in Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton.
+Cleveland Police Cadets provide a personal and social development programme for young people in Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton.

 Weekly activities involve elements of community safety, physical fitness, outdoor adventure and social responsibility.
-There is also an element of fundraising for good causes in the community and to boost funding for the cadet programme.
+Fundraising for community causes and to boost funding for the cadets is also a feature of the programme.

 The programme promotes safer communities and volunteering.
 It is aimed at young people, aged 3-17 years.

 The Youth Commission enables young people to support, challenge and inform the work of the PCC for Cleveland.